lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Mica** _(02-Jul-18 05:18 PM)_

+_Maia fidgets on the bed to get comfy._

 > Erm..
 The bed might not be able to fit my body..

 **Bagelwrecker** _(02-Jul-18 05:18 PM)_